 for your business

-The Marine Additive Manufacturing Centre of Excellence (MAMCE) at the University of New Brunswick and Economic Development Greater Saint John (EDGSJ), with funding from ACOA, want to work with companies throughout Atlantic Canada to develop prototypes for innovative new products, techniques and designs using additive manufacturing technology.
+The Marine Additive Manufacturing Centre of Excellence (MAMCE) at the University of New Brunswick and Envision Saint John: The Regional Growth Agency, with funding from ACOA, want to work with companies throughout Atlantic Canada to develop prototypes for innovative new products, techniques and designs using additive manufacturing technology.

-By providing companies with up to $25,000 in seed funding, MAMCE and EDGSJ will work with companies to develop proof-of-concept projects to demonstrate the value of additive manufacturing and build a roadmap for production and commercialization.
+By providing companies with up to $25,000 in seed funding, MAMCE and Envision Saint John will work with companies to develop proof-of-concept projects to demonstrate the value of additive manufacturing and build a roadmap for production and commercialization.

 Saint John is developing an Innovation District with a zone focused on Additive Manufacturing and Material Innovation.
 Saint John wants to build an Additive Manufacturing Centre of Excellence through applied research, industry engagement, and experiential learning.
 The AM Innovation Challenge will drive new IP development and commercialization in this innovation zone.